etcinit/xss-challenge/README.md

 # XSS IRC Challenge

-This is a very simple XSS challenge that emulates an insecure HTML IRC client connected to an IRC network.
-The goal is to inject JS into the client and change the title of the web page.
+This is a very simple CTF XSS challenge that emulates an insecure HTML/JS IRC client connected to an IRC network.
+The goal is to inject JS into the client and change the title of the web page (`document.title`) to a non-empty string.

+As an additional non-productive feature, the client will send random [developer excuses](http://developerexcuses.com/) to the `#general` channel on the IRC server every 10 seconds.

 ## Requirements